Drovolon/rsham-faq/_posts/2017-01-15-legendaries.markdown

 Survival:

 These legendaries don't directly affect throughput (besides their stats) except insofar as they help you survive.
 That is really valuable.
 For example, I choose to run Prydaz instead of Nobundo because I value the extra durability more than the throughput increase from Nobundo.
 Whether you should do the same is very subjective, but don't underestimate the value of survival.

 - [Prydaz, Xavaric's Magnum Opus](http://www.wowhead.com/item=132444)
-    * Fantastic for personal survival - the shield is very strong
+    * Fantastic for personal survival - the shield is very strong - and has an absurd amount of stats.
 - [Roots of Shaladrassil](http://www.wowhead.com/item=132466)
     * Good, steady self-healing.
 Feeds into [Cloudburst Totem][cbt] and is affected by [Ancestral Guidance][ag], for what it's worth.